Updated January 2023

 Do you work in a public-serving role?
 Are you in health care, education, social services, law enforcement, or some other community-serving profession?
 There is no doubt that you are coming into regular contact with people who suffer from poor mental health.

-The Canadian Mental Health Association has collected a shocking set of statistics on just how widespread mental illness is—impacting people of all ages, education, cultural backgrounds, and income levels.
+The Canadian Mental Health Association says one in five Canadians will face a mental health issue in any given year.
+This is a widespread problem that impacts people of all ages, education, cultural backgrounds, and income levels.

-These are 5 fundamental mental health skills every front-line, community-serving professional needs.
+These are five fundamental mental health skills every front-line, community-serving professional needs.

 1. Knowing your own biases toward mental illness